denixsucks/Digital-Converters/README.md

 WARNING : This is the Alpha version.
 Some systems doesn't work properly.

 This is my homework for digital system design class.
 Our teacher gave us 2 weeks to finish this so there are lots of bugs and i didnt optimize the code.
-I wrote with Maven Java.
+I wrote with Ant Java.
 I didnt have time but I'll get back to this later on and fix the issues.
 Feel free to use the codes.

 This program includes: